Whitefella Yella Tree

 If history would just unfurl a little differently, the boys might have a beautiful future ahead of them.
 But without knowing it, Ty and Neddy are poised on the brink of a world that is about to change forever.

-In Whitefella Yella Tree multi-award-winning playwright Dylan Van Den Berg has penned a heart-warming and heartbreaking story about love, Country, and Blak queerness throughout history.
-Starring Joseph Althouse (The Visitors), and brought to life by directors Declan Greene and Amy Sole, Whitefella Yella Tree is 'subtle, clever and straight to the heart' (ArtsHub).
+In Whitefella Yella Tree multi-award-winning playwright Dylan Van Den Berg has penned a heart-warming and heartbreaking story about love, Country, and Blak queerness.
+Starring Joseph Althouse and Danny Howard, and brought to life by directors Declan Greene and Amy Sole, Whitefella Yella Tree is 'subtle, clever and straight to the heart' (ArtsHub).

 Reviews